 As mentioned in “What Is A Patent”, a development must be novel, useful and non-obvious to persons skilled or knowledgeable in the applicable technology or art.

 The non-obvious requirement is often stated that the development must not be anticipated by the existing technology.
 If an airplane comprising a wooden framework covered with cloth is already known, merely substituting an alternate type of wood will not constitute a patentable invention.
-Further a substitution of other materials may not constitute a patentable invention if the results achieved do not differ from the results that would be predicted by a person skilled in this technology.
+Further a substitution of other materials may not constitute a patentable invention if the results achieved through the substitution do not differ from the results that would be predicted by a person skilled in this technology.

 The useful or “utility” requirement is met by showing that the invention has a functional purpose and is not merely ornamental.
 The use or utility requirement may be met by showing that the invention is humorous.